dcanasp/memory_bank/high level/contenerization/Kubernetes.md

 # Theory
 ## What is it?
 A container orchester.
 Not container creation, it should never be compared with [[docker]], nor docker-compose.
-It's real alternative is docker swarm (already deprecated), a smaller and less capable tool, swarm does not include autoscailng, monitoring etc...
+It's real alternative is docker swarm, a smaller and less capable tool, swarm does not include autoscailng, monitoring etc...

 Kubernetes relies heavily on multiple machines and the auto scaling of this, for this reasons it needs a cloud provider to use it effectively, if you want only local stuff use minikube